 Blinking during LASIK eye surgery is not something you need to worry about, as the numbing eye drops we use before the surgery will reduce your natural urge to blink.
 Additionally, we will use a very small instrument to hold your eyelids open to prevent you from accidentally blinking and interfering with the procedure.
 Remember that each eye is only kept open for one to two minutes, so you should not feel much, if any, discomfort at all.

-What have we heard our patients say immediately after their LASIK surgery?
+What have we heard from our patients who have been awake during LASIK eye surgery?
 “Wow, that was easier than I expected!” and “I wish I had done it sooner.”

-Now that you know why you stay awake during LASIK surgery and how we will help you stay calm throughout the entire process, it’s time to schedule your complimentary, no obligation LASIK consultation!
+Now that you know why you stay awake during LASIK eye surgery and how we will help you stay calm throughout the entire process, it’s time to schedule your complimentary, no-obligation LASIK consultation!
 Contact us today.
-Dr. Mozayeni and his team look forward to meeting you and will be happy to answer any and all questions you have about LASIK.
+Our team looks forward to meeting you and will be happy to answer any questions you have about LASIK.

 Don’t worry about being awake during LASIK.
 Our experienced surgeons are here to make you comfortable through the whole procedure.